canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

   server.
 These keys enable you to log in to nodes that MAAS deploys from your regular account on the MAAS server.

-- Any keys in your ``~/.ssh/authorized_keys`` file on the portable are also added to the MAAS setup.
+- Any keys in your ``~/.ssh/authorized_keys`` file on the portable computer are also added to the MAAS setup.
 Again, this simplifies login.

 - The portable computer's SSH server configuration is relaxed so that changed host keys do not block outgoing connections.
 This change is